code-monet/sim-gamer-kit/docs/game_guides/index.md

 The implementation has changed since `Crew 2` but has the same issues and then one more:

-1. FFB high effect count (crash to desktop)
-    1.   `HidHide` is needed to hide the problematic controller from the game, while using `vJoy` to play the game.
+1. FFB Crash: `HidHide` is needed to hide the problematic controller from the game, while using `vJoy` to play the game.
 2. Hardware Effects Usage: Medium

 FPS drop (like in previous versions of `Crew`) has not been reported for `Motorfest`.